 Articles the national media is posting on merchandise returns and return fraud issues

 Return fraud costs retailers billions of dollars every year in the form of criminals who return stolen merchandise, use counterfeit receipts, or even return items already worn and/or used that are not defective.
-According to NRF’s 2012 Return Fraud Survey the industry will lose an estimated $8.9 billion to return fraud this year, and $2.9 billion during the holiday season alone.
+According to NRF’s 2015 Return Fraud Survey the industry will lose an estimated $15.9 billion to return fraud and abuse this year.

 TIME — Why a Good Return Policy Is So Important for Retailers (Sept.
 4, 2012)

 While stores are doing what they can to protect themselves, shoppers must do so as well.
 Besides being more careful with what you buy in the first place, her are a few simple tips shoppers can take to minimize the agony of store returns.

 Finances Your Way — The Ugly side of Consumer Fraud (Dec 23, 2011)

 On top of the retailers losing money from the extra time and resources and possibly from being unable to resell an item, there is also a loss in sales tax revenue for states.

 MSN Money — Is 'Wardrobing' Thrifty or Is It Theft?
 (Jul.
 22, 2011)

 Wardrobing – buying something that you have no intention of keeping – may sound cool and edgy, but if you called it "theft," would people still want to do it?
 A blog post called "Wardrobing on the rise in tough economic times" says it's no different than stealing.

 LearnVest.com — Are You a Returnaholic?
 (Mar.
 23, 2011)